-- Pour 10 ounces of nousehold bleach for every 10 gallons of capacity into the water tank.
-Fill the water tank with clean fresh water.
+- 1. Pour 10 ounces of household bleach for every 10 gallons of capacity into the water tank. - 2.
+Fill the water tank with clean fresh water. - Fill the water tank with clean fresh water.
 Manually pump water throughout the system.
 When a steady stream of water is coming from the faucet, all air is out of the system.
 Turn switch OFF after closing faucets.
-Allow treated water solution to remain in tank for 3 to 4 hours.
-Turn on water pump switch and pump all treated water solution from tank and lines through all faucets.
-Pofill tank with fresh water and turn on pump to thoroughly.

-- 7. Refill tank with fresh water and turn on pump to thoroughly flush entire system with fresh water after each sanitizing.
+Allow treated water solution to remain in tank for 3 to 4 hours. - 6.
+Turn on water pump switch and pump all treated water solution from tank and lines through all faucets. - 7.
+Refill tank with fresh water and turn on pump to thoroughly flush entire system with fresh water after each sanitizing.